Finding Legal Help

 Judge Kate Appleby took the oath of office in September 2014 after her appointment to the Utah Court of Appeals by Gov. Gary Herbert.
 Prior to her appointment, she was a Third District Court Judge for nearly eight years.
 Judge Appleby graduated from the University of Maryland in 1991, served as a judicial law clerk with the Maryland Court of Special Appeals, then joined the Maryland Public Defender's Office.
 She was an associate with the Salt Lake City law firm Anderson & Karrenberg from 1993 until 1996, when she became employed by the Office of Professional Conduct.
 Judge Appleby was the managing editor of the University of Maryland Law Review, the managing editor, then editor-in-chief of Voir Dire, and a member of the Executive Committee of the Utah Bar Journal.
 She was a member of the Board of District Court Judges and of the Grand Jury panel of judges, as well as the Utah Supreme Court's Advisory Committee on the Rules of Civil Procedure.
 Judge Appleby currently serves as a member of the Judicial Council.
 She is a Fellow of the American Bar Foundation, a Convener of Dividing the Waters, a network offering resources for judges resolving water law conflicts, and an adjunct professor with the S.J.
 Quinney College of Law.
 12/18

 Judge Diana Hagen was appointed to the Utah Court of Appeals in June 2017 by Governor Gary R. Herbert.
 Prior to her appointment, Judge Hagen was the First Assistant United States Attorney for the District of Utah.
 In 1998, she received her law degree Order of the Coif from the University of Utah S.J.
 Quinney College Of Law, where she was a member of the National Moot Court Team and the Utah Law review editorial board.
 Following law school, she served as a law clerk for United States District Court Judge Tena Campbell and then began her practice at the law firm now known as Parr, Brown, Gee & Loveless.
 In 2001, she joined the appellate section of the United States Attorney's Office and later became the Appellate Chief, a position she held for nearly ten years.
 Judge Hagen has served as president of Women Lawyers of Utah, the David K. Watkiss-Sutherland II Inn of Court, the Salt Lake County Bar Association, and the Utah Chapter of the Federal Bar Association.
 She also spent many years as an adjunct professor at the University of Utah S.J.
 Quinney College of Law, where she taught appellate practice and coached intercollegiate moot court teams.
-She has been recognized with a Utah Philanthropy Day Heart & Hands Award for her volunteer work with Girl Scouts of Utah, was named the S.J.
+She has been recognized with a Utah Philanthropy Day Heart & Hands Award in 2014 for her volunteer work with Girl Scouts of Utah, was named the S.J.
 Quinney College of Law's 2015 Alumna of the Year, and received the FBA Utah Chapter's Distinguished Service Award in 2017.
-Judge Hagen currently serves as chair of the Judicial Branch Education Committee and as an ex officio member of the Utah Bar Commission representing Women Lawyers of Utah.
-12/17
+Judge Hagen currently serves as chair of the Judicial Branch Education Committee, chair of the Oversight Committee for the Office of Professional Conduct, and the judicial member of the Utah Commission on Civic and Character Education.
+7/19

 Judge Ryan M. Harris was appointed to the Utah Court of Appeals in June 2017 by Governor Gary R. Herbert.
 Prior to his appointment, Judge Harris served as a trial judge in the Third District Court for nearly six years, where he served as the Associate Presiding Judge.
 While a trial judge, Judge Harris also served on various committees, including the Advisory Committee on Model Civil Jury Instructions and the Small Claims Jury Committee.
 Judge Harris also twice received the Judicial Excellence Award from the Litigation Section of the Utah State Bar.
 Judge Harris graduated magna cum laude and with University honors from Brigham Young University in 1995, and graduated with distinction from Stanford Law School in 1998.
 Upon graduating from law school, Judge Harris served as a judicial clerk to the Honorable Stephen H. Anderson of the United States Court of Appeals for the Tenth Circuit.
 Following his clerkship, Judge Harris practiced law in Salt Lake City at the firm of Jones, Waldo, Holbrook & McDonough, where in addition to maintaining a civil trial practice he also served on the firm's board of directors and executive committee.
 Judge Harris also worked as an adjunct professor of law at the University of Utah's S.J.
 Quinney College of Law.
 Prior to his appointment to the Third District Court, Judge Harris served as a small claims judge for eight years.
 Judge Harris is a past chairperson of the Litigation Section of the Utah State Bar.
 8/17